Quadriffis/immortal-millionaire/1 - lose weight.md

 ### Satiety index

 Your body does not feel full based on the calories you eat.
-The satiety system responds to different factors, ranging from stomach fullness to lipids in your digestive system.
+The satiety system responds to different factors, ranging from stomach fullness to lipids in your digestive system and the correcponding hormonal response.

 Some rules of thumb